Money and Payments: The U.S. Dollar in the Age of Digital Transformation

 While a CBDC could provide a safe, digital payment option for households and businesses as the payments system continues to evolve, and may result in faster payment options between countries, there may also be downsides.
 They include how to ensure a CBDC would preserve monetary and financial stability as well as complement existing means of payment.
 Other key policy considerations include how to preserve the privacy of citizens and maintain the ability to combat illicit finance.
 The paper discusses these and other factors in more detail.

-To fully evaluate a potential CBDC, Money and Payments: The U.S. Dollar in the Age of Digital Transformation (PDF) asks for public comment on more than 20 questions.
-Comments will be accepted for 120 days and can be submitted here.
+To fully evaluate a potential CBDC, Money and Payments: The U.S. Dollar in the Age of Digital Transformation (PDF) asked for public comment on more than 20 questions.

 Questions related to CBDC and the discussion paper may be emailed to: [email protected]